TomFallon9/Refactor-Reactor/README.md

 ## Description
 For this project our class was asked to take the following code and refactor the page to make it more accessible for the user.
-Below are the updates that were made
+Below are the updates that were made;

 - HTML now has semantic elements that follow a logical structure
 - alt attributes added to images